Austral. Forest Res. 9: 68 (1979) APNI

 Mallee or tree to 25 m tall.
 Surface wax present on juvenile leaves, buds and fruits.
 Juvenile leaves to 8 cm long, 7.5 cm wide, pairs often connate, persisting sometimes in the mature tree; adult leaves to 20 cm long, 2.5 cm wide; buds globular.
 Flowers white; ovules in 4 vertical rows.
 Fruit to 0.9 cm long, 1.4 cm diam.; valves 6(7); pedicel shorter than or as long as fruit.
 Flowers May–Dec.

 CVU, DunT, GipP, Glep, Gold, GGr, HSF, LoM, MuM, VRiv, VVP, Wim.
 Also SA.
-Occurs from Jeparit and Warracknabeal east to Rushworth and Heathcote.
+Occurs from Jeparit and Warracknabeal east to Rushworth and Heathcote, extending south to Plenty Gorge Park, and Greensborough (north-east suburb of Melbourne).
 Also in the country around Dergholm and Langkoop and in Little Desert.

-A tree of the relatively well-watered country of central and western Victoria, often on deep soil, but also on stony hills.
+A tree of the relatively well-watered country of central and western Victoria, Plenty Gorge Park and Greensborough, often on deep soil, but also on stony hills.
 As a tall tree it can have a superficial similarity to E. camaldulensis but can be told at a glance by its yellower smooth bark and the presence of glaucous leaves in the crown and/or from roadside coppice and seedlings.

 Brooker & Slee (1996) treated E. leucoxylon subsp. connata as a non-glaucous form of E. leucoxylon subsp. pruinosa, the two taxa being linked by the connate juvenile leaves.
-The latter subspecies occurs in the Brisbane Ranges and north-eastern metropolitan Melbourne, and can be distinguished from E. leucoxylon subsp. pruinosa by the absence of wax.
+E. leucoxylon subsp. connata can be distinguished from E. leucoxylon subsp. pruinosa by the absence of wax.
 A third subspecies with connate juvenile leaves has since been described from the Ballarine Penninsula.
 See note under E. leucoxylon subsp. bellarinensis.

 |Bioregion||Occurrence status||Establishment means|